The exhibition is open:

-UK artist Luke Jerram's internationally renowned 'Gaia' installation will see a huge work of art depicting the Earth exhibited at Number One Riverside in Rochdale town centre from 20 November 2021 until 24 December 2021.
+UK artist Luke Jerram's internationally renowned 'Gaia' installation is a huge work of art depicting the Earth.

 Bluedot and the